Crash Course: Photographing in Natural Light

 See course description for workshop dates

-Prerequisites: Some familiarity working in Manual mode with your Digital SLR; recommended Crash Course in Digital SLR Photography
+Prerequisites: Familiarity working in Manual mode with your Digital SLR; recommended Crash Course in Digital SLR Photography

 Digital SLR users will get the most out of this workshop, but film shooters are welcome to register: learning to modify natural light is a skill that adds to any photographer’s skill set.

 –working with natural light (indoors, outdoors depending on weather)

 –using simple modifiers like reflectors and diffusers to manipulate light

 –working with people for portraits, or still life items in natural light settings

 –an introduction to white balance and color temperature in a natural light setting

 –photographing in low light situations, indoor and outdoor